Explorer makes exploring your real-time system behavior intuitive. It gives you a direct view into the data seen by your [𝑥]PM Satellites.

 A sub-trace is the portion of an overall end-to-end trace that consists of the displayed span itself and its descendant spans.
 The Sub-trace Summary column shows the total number of spans in each sub-trace.
 Hovering over this column will show a Latency Breakdown which is the top three most time-consuming operations within that particular sub-trace, with all other operations bundled together as Remainder.
 When summed up, these latencies equal the total Sub-Trace latency.
 In this representation, the time consumed by an operation excludes the time spent waiting for any of its children.
 The Sub-Trace Duration column shows a horizontal bar that varies in length in relation to the other example spans shown, making it much easier to spot outliers and anomalies.

-Errors in a span are indicated by coloring the Service and Operation names red.
+Errors in a span are indicated by coloring the Duration values in red.

 This table is designed to surface spans that are abnormally slow, spans that contain large sub-traces, and spans that may be behaving unusually in other ways.